 WHAT WE PROPOSED

-Improving facilities for cyclists should be part of an overall, integrated transport
+- Network.
+Improving facilities for cyclists should be part of an overall integrated transport plan for Glasgow.

 - Cycle Lanes already exist in some places.
 There should be a comprehensive